Tomev/qcflow/docs/source/model-registry.rst

     --
     Successfully registered model 'SklearnLinearRegression'.
-    2021/04/02 16:30:57 INFO mlflow.tracking._model_registry.client: Waiting up to 300 seconds for model version to finish creation.
+    2021/04/02 16:30:57 INFO qcflow.tracking._model_registry.client: Waiting up to 300 seconds for model version to finish creation.
     Model name: SklearnLinearRegression, version 1
     Created version '1' of model 'SklearnLinearRegression'.

-Now, using MLflow fluent APIs, you reload the model from the Model Registry and score.
+Now, using QCFlow fluent APIs, you reload the model from the Model Registry and score.

 .. code-block:: python

     # load the model from the Model Registry and score
     model_uri = f"models:/{reg_model_name}/1"
-    loaded_model = mlflow.sklearn.load_model(model_uri)
+    loaded_model = qcflow.sklearn.load_model(model_uri)
     print("--")

     # Make predictions using the testing set